DinhLeGaulois2/dewey-decimal-system/README.md

 ---

-## What are advantages of this architecture?
+## What are the advantages of this architecture?
 This is a **3-tier architecture**, each "***tier***" is independent from the others from the conception of the project.
 We could deploy any of them on a distance machine, they will work together right the way (after configuration for the connection).

 **React-Redux** allows us to deal easily with complex forms (for this app, the most complex form could have more than 20 fields).
 The use of "***virtual DOM***" by **React** gives us a faster speed comparing to frameworks using directly the real DOM).
 The best part is "**Redux**" gives us the possibilities to deal with JSON objects which is extremely easy to understand, and any component could modify - from any where - the values in the "**store**".
 We don't need to know - for a given component - where it is in the hierarchy of the structure.
 That's why, from anywhere, we could navigate to any point of the path to the **root** right the way.